DocToTable - PDF to Excel Converter

 Do you store my files?

-Files are processed in memory and not stored.
+Files are not stored.
 Close your browser tab after download for sensitive documents.

 Wrap‑up